Emirateyang/gpt-mw/api/core/tools/docs/en_US/advanced_scale_out.md

 If you need to return the raw data of a file, such as images, audio, video, PPT, Word, Excel, etc., you can use the following interface.

 - `blob` The raw data of the file, of bytes type
-- `meta` The metadata of the file, if you know the type of the file, it is best to pass a `mime_type`, otherwise Dify will use `octet/stream` as the default type
+- `meta` The metadata of the file, if you know the type of the file, it is best to pass a `mime_type`, otherwise AI will use `octet/stream` as the default type

 ```python
     def create_blob_message(self, blob: bytes, meta: dict = None, save_as: str = '') -> ToolInvokeMessage: